halfbakedsneed/chowdown/README.md

 ## Using Scopes

-A Scope is an object with methods that allow you to query a document or part of a document for different types of values:
+A Scope is an object that wraps a document (or part of a document) and allows you to query the document for different types of values:

 - [`scope.string`](#string)
 - [`scope.number`](#number)